 The following Owner-Managed Businesses guidance note by Tolley provides comprehensive and up to date tax information covering:

-A subscription for eligible shares of a qualifying EIS company is a tax efficient investment for the individual.
-He can benefit from the following tax reliefs:
+A subscription for eligible shares of a qualifying SEIS company is a tax efficient investment for the individual who can benefit from the following tax reliefs: